tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 What if we used the GHC proposal for
 [linear types](https://github.com/ghc-proposals/ghc-proposals/pull/91)
 to treat our local references linearly?
-We restate our example with this approach.
+It would look something like this:

 ``` haskell
 import Foreign.JNI